 In mid-2016 and again in early 2017, Venture Southland submitted on the Transmission Pricing Methodology (TPM) review carried out by the Electricity Authority.

-The submissions were made following discussions with a range of stakeholders who all identified the issue as an urgent priority.
+The submissions were made on behalf of the region following discussions with key stakeholders including Invercargill City, Southland District and Gore District Councils, who all identified the issues raised in the review as an urgent priority for Southland.

 The submissions highlighted that the current Transmission Pricing Methodology is not cost effective and adversely impacts on business competitiveness by imposing unreasonable costs on southern industries and consumers.

 In terms of electricity infrastructure, Southland sits at the bottom of a long and thin electricity transmission grid but is close to significant sources of electricity generation.
 In fact, around 22% of all electricity generated in New Zealand is generated south of Cromwell.